-- Provide support for carers in their caring role.
+- Provides support for carers in their caring role.

-- Get support to help you in your caring role.

-- Find local services and sources of help.
+- Finds local services and sources of help.

-- Look after your health and wellbeing.
+- Looks after your health and wellbeing.

-- Connect with other carers.
+- Connects with other carers.

-- Understand your rights.
+- Helps you understand your rights.

-- Carers Assessments for Reading based carers.
+- Provides Carers Assessments for Reading based carers.

 How to contact the Carers Partnership: